mattheworiordan/capybara-screenshot/README.md

 --------------------------
 You can configure capybara-screenshot to automatically save your screenshots to an AWS S3 bucket.

-First, install the `aws-sdk-s3` gem or add it to your Gemfile
+First, install the `aws-sdk-s3` gem or add it to your Gemfile:

 ```ruby
 gem 'aws-sdk-s3', group: :test
 gem 'capybara-screenshot', group: :test
 ```

-Next, configure capybara-screenshot with your S3 credentials, the bucket to save to, and an optional region (default: `us-east-1`).
+Next, configure capybara-screenshot with your S3 credentials, the bucket to save to, and an optional region (default: `us-east-1`):

 ```ruby
 Capybara::Screenshot.s3_configuration = {